Curation

 A the audience is given a role.
 Under the fused genre, the visitor is a receiver of verdicts.
 Under SDC-curation, the visitor is a judgement layer that completes the exhibition in their own reading.
 This is not a democratic gesture — it is an architectural one.
 The visitor's judgement is not added to the exhibition; the exhibition is built so that the visitor's judgement is where the exhibition completes.
 The refusal to close at the curator's thesis is the gift.

 The variant does not argue that the fused genre is wrong.
-It argues that the fused genre is one mode of curation, that the separated mode is another, and that the separated mode has been practised by MoVD and several other figures without ever being named as a mode.
-Naming it is what this variant does.
+It argues that the fused genre is one mode of curation, that the separated mode is another, and that the separated mode is available to anyone willing to refuse the fusion as the profession's default.
+Naming the move is what this variant does.
 What curators do with it is their own practice.

 The badge URL pattern for this variant: